abenjamin09/2022-07-07-Jekyll-Site/index.markdown

 **Step 2: Sleep Data**

-First, I notice is that Id column contains number values to identify users and I would like to add a new category which correlates these number values to character values user_1 through user_33.
+In sleep data I noticed that the Id column contains number values to identify users.
+I created a column which correlates these number values to user_1 through user_33.

 ``` r
 sleep_data <- purrr::map2_df(